meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 #### wildcard (*) & `searchable_attributes` order

-> When the value of searchable attributes is set to ["*"] the priority of the documents attributes could be different from what you expect.
-If the priority of your attributes matters (because you want to use the default criterion "attribute" we highly recommend you changing the default value for the priority you need.
-For example, if the "title" is more important than the "description" field, you should set the searchable attributes to ["title", "description"], in this order.

 > When the searchable attributes value is set to ["*"] the priority of the documents attributes is not defined.

 By default searchable attributes should be in the order of the first indexed document, for example: